plblum/jivs/docs/Learning_Jivs/Understanding_Value_Management.md

 Finding a validation problem and communicating it are separate concerns.
 The Value Manager needs to make **Error Messages** available to the surrounding application, but it does not need to own what happens next.

-On the client, an Error Message may appear with the field that caused it, in a Validation Summary, or both.
+On the client, an Error Message may appear with the field that caused it, in a Validation Summary widget, or both.

 ```mermaid id="zjpl0b"
 flowchart LR